codahale/veil/docs/design.md

 modern processors at a 128-bit security level.
 More information on the design of Lockstitch can be found [here](https://github.com/codahale/lockstitch/blob/main/design.md).

-Veil's security assumes that Lockstitch's `Encrypt` operation is IND-CPA secure if the protocol's prior state is probabilistic, its `Derive` operation is sUF-CMA secure if the protocol's prior state is secret, and its `Seal` operation is IND-CCA2 secure.
+Veil's security assumes that Lockstitch's `Encrypt` operation is IND-CPA-secure if the protocol's prior state is probabilistic, its `Derive` operation is sUF-CMA-secure if the protocol's prior state is secret, and its `Seal` operation is IND-CCA2-secure.

 ### X25519

 X25519 implements elliptic curve Diffie-Hellman key agreement on the Montgomery form of Curve25519.

-Veil's security assumes that the Gap Diffie-Hellman problem is hard relative to Curve25519.
+Veil's security assumes that the Gap Diffie-Hellman problem is hard relative to Curve25519 for classical adversaries.

+### ML-KEM-768

+ML-KEM-768 implements a key encapsulation construction based on the hardness of the Module Learning With Errors problem.

+Veil's security assumes that ML-KEM-768 is IND-CCA2-secure.

 ### Ed25519

 Ed25519 implements a Schnorr-style digital signature on the Edwards form of Curve25519 using SHA-512.

-Veil's security assumes that Ed25519 is sUF-CMA-secure.
+Veil's security assumes that Ed25519 is sUF-CMA-secure for classical adversaries.

-### GLS254
+### ML-DSA-65

-Veil uses the 253-bit prime-order subgroup of the GLS254 binary curve for asymmetric-key cryptographic operations (e.g. key agreement and digital signatures).
-Per [[Por22]](#por22) and [[Por23]](#por23), GLS254 has complete, constant-time equations, a one-way hash-to-curve algorithm, canonical encoding of points with compression, and optimization of Schnorr signature creation and verification via endomorphism.
-On processors with support for carryless multiplication, it is the fastest known elliptic curve.

-Veil's security assumes that the Gap Discrete Logarithm and Gap Diffie-Hellman problems are hard relative to GLS254.
+ML-DSA-65 implements a digital signature construction based on the hardness of the Module Learning With Errors problem.

+Veil's security assumes that ML-DSA-65 is sUF-CMA-secure for quantum adversaries.

 ## Construction Techniques